austozi/selfhosted/freshrss/README.md

 # FreshRSS

 [FreshRSS](https://github.com/FreshRSS/FreshRSS) is a news feed aggregator.
 This is the server component.
-Various mobile clients are also available.
+Various clients are also available.

 ## Install